cockroachdb/docs/v19.2/deploy-cockroachdb-on-google-cloud-platform-insecure.md

 CockroachDB requires TCP communication on two ports:

-- **26257** (`tcp:26257`) for inter-node communication (i.e., working as a cluster)
+- `26257` for inter-node communication (i.e., working as a cluster)
-- **8080** (`tcp:8080`) for exposing your Admin UI
+- `8080` for exposing your Admin UI

-Inter-node communication works by default using your GCE instances' internal IP addresses, which allow communication with other instances on CockroachDB's default port `26257`.
-However, to expose your Admin UI and allow traffic from the TCP proxy load balancer and health checker to your instances, you need to [create firewall rules for your project](https://cloud.google.com/compute/docs/vpc/firewalls).
+To expose your Admin UI and allow traffic from the TCP proxy load balancer and health checker to your instances, [create firewall rules](https://cloud.google.com/compute/docs/vpc/firewalls) for your project.
+When creating firewall rules, we recommend using Google Cloud Platform's **tag** feature to apply the rule only to instances with the same tag.

 ### Creating firewall rules